ADHD

 Do ADHD medications have side effects?

 Prescription ADHD medicine can cause some side effects, such as decreased appetite, weight loss, trouble sleeping, headaches, stomach aches, and irritability.
 These side effects usually go away after the first month, but it’s important to tell your health care provider if they don’t.
-He or she may be able to change your medicine so that you don’t have these side effects.
+They may be able to change your medicine so that you don’t have these side effects.

 Are there other things I can do to help with my ADHD besides medicine?